FOGProject/fog-docs/docs/kb/how-tos/fog-client-example-tasks.md

+---
+title: Example tasks with the FOG client
+aliases:
+    - Example tasks with the FOG client
+    - Fog Client Example Tasks
+description: General examples of using fog client tasks
+tags:
+    - how-to
+    - client
+    - tasks
+---

 # Example tasks with the FOG client

 The purpose of this guide is to show you some example tasks that you can